Why Can't I Lose Weight? 13 Things That May Prevent Healthy Weight

 11. You're eating out too much and not cooking at home.

 Trust me, you just don’t know what that restaurant is using to cook your food.
 Assume they're using the worst vegetable oils, heavy amounts of butter and oil, and poor-quality produce.
+When you eat out, you’re eating way more sodium than you normally would at home, which can attribute to weight gain and bloat.
 Unless you're dining at a place that claims healthy cooking and uses healthy produce, learn to love your kitchen!

 Protein is the satiety macronutrient that helps us to balance out blood sugars and therefore helps to control our weight